The chilly evenings sometimes call for slow-roasted lamb infused with some fresh herbs from the garden.

 - drizzle maple syrup

-- 1 cup pearl barley, quinoa, brown rice or couscous (cooked as per instructions on packet)
+- 1 cup pearl barley, quinoa, brown rice or couscous (cooked as per instructions on the packet)

 - Crumbled feta